SaumoPal97/MPower/README.md

   - Used as the primary LLM and function calling LLM in [crew.ai](https://crew.ai) agentic system for creating personalised courses
     - [Usecase 1]()
     - [Usecase 2]()
-  - Used for generating vector embeddings for storing course and bank offer details in vectorstore
+  - Used for generating vector embeddings for storing course and bank offer details in vector store
     - [Usecase 1]()
     - [Usecase 2]()
   - Used as the chat LLM for asking course or bank offer related queries